deividyA/MudaeAutoBotC/README.md

 + Mudae emoji reaction event sniping support

 ## How it works
-All this bot needs to work is your Discord _usertoken_ , the channel IDs and server IDs that you want it to post in
+All this bot needs to work is your Discord token, username, user ID, the channel IDs and server IDs that you want it to roll in.

 This is intended to be completely automated; it doesn't need to take any input other than initial settings configuration.
 You'll be able to leave the window running in the background, and not need to think about it.